matrix-org/gsoc/IDEAS.md

 **Potential mentor**: David Baker ([github](https://github.com/dbkr))

 ### Multi-way voice and video conferencing
 Matrix currently has one-to-one voice and video conferencing using WebRTC.
 This project would be to add multi-user voice and video chat to the Matrix web client.
-This would likley be done by extending a standard VoIP conferencing server such as Jitsi Video Bridge (https://jitsi.org/Projects/JitsiVideobridge).
+This would likely be done by extending a standard VoIP conferencing server such as Jitsi Video Bridge (https://jitsi.org/Projects/JitsiVideobridge).
 This would involve working with the Matrix team to extend to the Matrix specification as necessary to support conferencing and helping to define the open ecosystem for VoIP calls in the future.
 It will then involve the addition of Matrix support to the chosen conferencing server and the addition of UI to the web client to support it.

 To start with, this project would support voice conferences so that users can speak together (without the speaker's voice being echoed back at them).
 The next step would be to add video support so the participants can all see each other.